Tips for Mandarin

 In Singapore, “做工” is often used to mean "work".
 In most parts of the Chinese-speaking world, “做工” denotes physical or manual labour, so “工作” would be a more appropriate term in most contexts.

-The word “公私” is often used colloquially in Singapore to mean “share”.
-It is seldom used in other parts of the Chinese-speaking world. “分享”,”共享” or ”一起” can be used in its place.
+The word “公私” is often used colloquially in Singapore to mean “share”. “分享”,”共享” or ”一起” are the more appropriate words to use.

 Due to the influence of the English language, “任何” (any) is increasingly being used in Singapore Mandarin.
 However, “所有” would be a more appropriate choice in many cases.